springrain/zorm/README_en.md

 	fmt.Println(demo)
 }

-//TestQueryMap 06.Test query map receiving results, used in scenarios that are not suitable for struct, more flexible func TestQueryMap(t *testing.T) {
+//TestQueryRowMap 06.Test query map receiving results, used in scenarios that are not suitable for struct, more flexible func TestQueryRowMap(t *testing.T) {

 	//Finder for constructing query.
 	finder := zorm.NewSelectFinder(demoStructTableName) // select * from t_demo